linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Comments

-- UnreasonableEconomy's comments on reddit
+- UnreasonableEconomy's comments at reddit

   > if you can generate a certain design language,
   > a certain symmetry among components,